lakkatv/lakka-website/content/articles/2017/04/28/lakka-20-stable-release.md

 Our [installation tutorial](http://www.lakka.tv/get) has been updated with the new images.

-Users of Lakka 2.0 Release Candidate can upgrade directly from the graphical interface.
+Users of Lakka 2.0 Release Candidate can upgrade directly through the graphical interface.

 Users of the stable release of December 2016 will have to reinstall from scratch.
 Advanced users can also attempt a manual upgrade by placing the TAR in the Update folder.